lightbend/kafka-streams-scala/kafka-stream-s/README.md

 2. less boilerplate in application code
 3. the usual builder-style composition that developers get with the original Java API

+The design of the library was inspired by the work started by Alexis Seigneurin in [this repository](https://github.com/aseigneurin/kafka-streams-scala).

 ## Type Inference and Composition

 Here's a sample code fragment using the Scala wrapper library.
 Compare this with the Scala code from the same [example](https://github.com/confluentinc/kafka-streams-examples/blob/4.0.0-post/src/test/scala/io/confluent/examples/streams/StreamToTableJoinScalaIntegrationTest.scala) in Confluent's repository.